 There has been a trend of pronouncing the death of the dollar on the world stage earlier this year.
 Along with this trend, there has also been a rise in fear regarding quality of life and what the death of the dollar will mean for U.S. citizens.
 Stoking some of these fears is the uptick in trade agreements made using native currencies of countries rather than the dollar.
 While no one can predict the future; the dollar is still the most dominant reserve currency in the world.

-According to the International Monetary Fund, in the fourth quarter of 2022, the dollar represented 58.4% of all foreign exchange reserves.
-The Euro was second with over 20.5%.
-The Chinese yuan came in at 2.7%.
-The most recent data from the Bank of International Settlements shows the US Dollar was on one side of 88% of all trades, as of April 2022.
-The Euro was on one side of 30% of all trade, with the Chinese yuan accounting for 7%.
-Suffice to say, based on these data points and more, the dollar still remains important in the global financial system.
-Some pundits may point to the recent decline in the value of the dollar relative to other currencies as a sign of the dollar losing status.
+According to the International Monetary Fund, in the third quarter of 2025, the dollar represented 56.3% of all foreign exchange reserves.
+The Euro was second with over 20.0%.
+The Chinese Yuan came in at 2.1%.
+The most recent data from the Bank of International Settlements shows the U.S. Dollar was on one side of 89.2% of all trades, as of April 2025.
+The Euro was on one side of 28.9% of all trade, with the Chinese Yuan accounting for 6.4%.
+Suffice to say, based on these data points, the dollar still remains important in the global financial system.
+Some pundits may point to the recent decline in the value of the dollar compared to other currencies as a sign of the dollar losing status.

 The dollar’s role in the global economy has allowed our government and companies to transact more cheaply and enjoy lower costs than foreigners that use the dollar.
 It has also allowed the U.S. to have a large influence in global economics and politics.
 These are the reasons that other countries are looking for alternatives to the dollar.
-Global payments systems routed through the U.S. have been used to sanction a number of countries including Russia and Iran.
+Global payments systems routed through the U.S. have been used to sanction countries such as Russia and Iran.
 Also, decisions from the Federal Reserve Bank on interest rates have an impact on countries around the world.
 Emerging market countries typically issue debt in dollars.
 If the dollar moves up in value, it makes it difficult for these countries to pay debts.
 Commodity-producing countries suffer when the dollar strengthens.
-Commodity prices tend to fall when the dollar strengthens, which hurts revenue.
+Commodity prices tend to fall when the dollar strengthens, impacting revenue.

 The difficult part of getting rid of the dollar is finding a replacement.
 Any reserve currency that is sponsored by a government will give that government the same leverage the U.S. currently holds.
 Every other current contender is backed by an entity with its own set of issues whether the Eurozone, Japan, or China.
 This has led to calls for a cryptocurrency, such as Bitcoin, which is not backed by any country.
 Having a currency that is free from politics is a utopian idea.
 This doesn’t seem likely, as governments like power and control.
 Giving up control over currency seems to be a sure way to lose both.